 Bomani’s communal facilities are housed in an A-framed open-fronted thatched structure.
 This is slightly raised above ground level, presenting superb panoramic views of the surrounding pan and a busy waterhole.
 All areas have an overhead fan – the lounge has an open fireplace too, for wintry evenings.
 The dining area has a long table for communal meals and there is a full bar.
 There is also a viewing deck, leading down to an outdoor fire-pit.

-The guest accommodation at Bomani comprises a number of options – family bungalow, ‘Spurwing’ honeymoon, double or twin suite, plus ‘Hornbill’ deluxe double or twin tent.
-The brick bungalow and metal-and-canvas Spurwing tents overlook the waterhole, while the Hornbill tents (also metal and canvas) are raised and enjoy views of the plains.
+The guest accommodation at Bomani comprises of five Saddlebill tents and one Sable Suite (family unit), which are raised above the ground on wooden decks that overlook the Ngamo Plain.
+They also include four Spurwing Suites and one thatched family bungalow that are at ground level and overlook the lodge's waterhole.
 All rooms have an overhead or standing fan, but the family bungalow has air conditioning too – along with satellite TV on request, lounge, changing room and mini bar!
-The tents benefit from private decks and all options have en-suite facilities – shower, basin and toilet come as standard, with the honeymoon suite boasting freestanding bathtub.
+The tents benefit from private decks and all options have en-suite facilities – shower, basin and toilet come as standard.
 All interiors are stylish and comfortable.